kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/Kafka-log-appender/index.md

 >**NOTE:**
 > Kafka must be installed, running and reachable from Kaa to complete this example.
 For details about Kafka installation refer to
 [official Apache documentation](https://kafka.apache.org/07/quickstart.html).
-> Kaa use Zookeeper service started on port 2181.
-And Before starting Kafka you need to change zookeeper port from 2181 to for example 2183.
+> Kaa uses Zookeeper service listening on port 2181.
+Before starting Kafka you need to change Zookeeper to use some other port (e.g. 2183).
-> In the Kafka installation directory edit next property files: <br/>
+> For this, you will need to edit properties files (they are located within the Kafka installation directory) like below: <br/>
 > ```config/zookeeper.properties``` : set ```clientPort=2183 ```; <br/>
 ```config/server.properties``` : set ```zookeeper.connect=localhost:2183```; <br/>
 ```config/consumer.properties``` : set ```zookeeper.connect=127.0.0.1:2183```